HTC-Leo-Revival-Project/HTC-HD7-Internals/Readme.md

 ## Framebuffer

-Framebuffer location can be read from MDP fb reg, which is the same across all qsd8k devices.
+Framebuffer location can be read from MDP FB reg, which is the same across all QSD8k devices.
 For HTC HD7, the Framebuffer is at `0x2e744000`.

 ## GPIO Layout